 The company was started by Chicago entrepreneur, Judge H. Parker who came to Chicago from Montgomery County, Tennessee with little more than the conviction that there was a potential market for homemade sausage products prepared according to his mother’s recipes.
 By 1919 Judge Parker began selling his unique blend of herbs and spices mixed with flavorful, savory sausage from a horse drawn cart on a retail basis.

-- By 1921, Judge Parker acquired a small plant facility and several refrigerated trucks which served to enhance the Parker House brand recognition as demand for his popular sausage products continued to grow.
+Judge Parker acquired a small plant facility and several refrigerated trucks which served to enhance recognition of the Parker House brand – from there, demand for his sausage products continued to grow.

-- In 1962 the company launched a direct-ship mail service which augmented company distribution beyond the five states Parker House served.
-This represented an innovative strategy for a wholesaler in the business-to-business market which would later be referred to as business-to- customer marketing.
+In 1962 the company launched a direct-ship mail service which augmented company distribution beyond the five states Parker House served.
+This represented an innovative strategy for a wholesaler in the business-to-business market.

 Recognized by Time Magazine (Sept 1971) as one of the oldest family owned businesses in the U.S.

 In 2014 the company announced its intention to expand its product line to include chicken products including breakfast sausage, hot links, and smoked sausage.